Skip to main content

 Web Page

 Accessibility Web Page … Access Services The National Archives is accessible and ADA compliant.
 If you have questions about services or need more information, please contact Visitor Services at visitorservices@nara.gov .
 Blind and Low Vision Visitors Copies of the Constitution and Declaration of Independence are available in braille at the Visitor Services Desk in the Visitor Orientation Plaza and the Rotunda.
-Deaf and Hard of Hearing Visitors ASL interpreters are available with at least seven business …
+Deaf and Hard of Hearing Visitors ASL interpreters are available with at least 14 business days’ …

 Learn with Us